kymckay/sqwhiff/README.md

 ## Implemented Grammar Rules

 The parser produces an intermediate representation (the AST) according to the following SQF grammar.
 Each rule has a corresponding member function in the parser.
 Elements in capitals are terminal tokens and should be self explanatory.

+**Note:** The grammar was produced by myself and does not necessarily correspond to how the Real Virtuality engine truly parses SQF code.

 | Head  | Body |
 | --- | --- |